 Our other option was to amputate now.

-The toll it would take on him, surgery, going every day ,being sedated daily for a
+The toll it would take on him, surgery, going every day, being sedated daily for a 2-year guarantee?

-Then we still would have a option to amputate later if the cancer returns.
+Then we still would have an option to amputate later if the cancer returns.

 Are other options were-